Blazor File Upload Component in WebAssembly App using Visual Studio

 Create a Blazor WebAssembly App in Visual Studio

-To add Blazor File Upload component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search for Syncfusion.Blazor.Inputs and then install it.
+To add the Blazor File Upload component to the app, open the NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search for and install Syncfusion.Blazor.Inputs and Syncfusion.Blazor.Themes.
+Alternatively, you can use the following Package Manager commands:

 @using Syncfusion.Blazor